AstarNetwork/plasmdocs/workshop-and-tutorial/real-time-lockdrop.md

 ### Lockdrop Request

 Plasm  Network team has deployed the Lockdrop smart contract on Ethereum Ropsten network just for testing purpose.
-You can check it from
+You can check it here:

 {% embed url="https://ropsten.etherscan.io/address/0xeed84a89675342fb04fafe06f7bb176fe35cb168" %}